Mbed-TLS/mbedtls-docs/kb/generic/abstraction-layers.md

 Examples: `calloc()`, `free()`, `printf()` and `fprintf()`.

 These standard functions are abstracted in the **platform layer**.
-The layer core is enabled by default in `config.h` with `MBEDTLS_PLATFORM_C`, and allows the runtime customization of the relevant function.
+The layer core is enabled by default in `mbedtls_config.h` with `MBEDTLS_PLATFORM_C`, and allows the runtime customization of the relevant function.

-The `MBEDTLS_PLATFORM_XXX` defined in `config.h` enables support for abstracting different functions.
+The `MBEDTLS_PLATFORM_XXX` defined in `mbedtls_config.h` enables support for abstracting different functions.

 For example, after enabling `MBEDTLS_PLATFORM_PRINTF_ALT`, you can set an alternative for `printf()` by calling `mbedtls_platform_set_printf()`.